 In 2019, we celebrated our 50th anniversary as an organisation with a big open-air festival that everyone was invited to.
 Hundreds of visitors, residents, staff, friends, families, and neighbours joined us to mark this important milestone in our history.

-However, the idea and vision that Martin Luther Homes were founded on date back another two decades, to the year 1945.
+The idea and vision on which Martin Luther Homes was founded date back another two decades, to the year 1945.
 It was during a Gemeindeabend, a ‘community evening’, when members of the German-Lutheran Church first mentioned the idea to create a safe haven for the elderly.
-The war years and the 1950s were a challenging time for many ethnic Germans in Australia, the community had to rehabilitate itself in the eyes of many Australians during the post-war era.
-The German-speaking community had to find their new place in a changed society, after spending years hiding their cultural heritage, language, or even being traumatised from years of internment in camps around Australia*, often for a second time in merely 30 years.
+The war years and the 1950s were a challenging time for many ethnic Germans in Australia.
+The community had to rehabilitate itself in the eyes of many Australians during the post-war era.
+They had to find their new place in a changed society, after spending years hiding their cultural heritage and language.

 Then as now, raising the necessary funds remains a major challenge for any not-for-profit organisation.
-Nevertheless, with a combined fundraising effort, Federal Government funding, a land sale in Diamond Creek by the Jugendgruppe, and a generous land donation by Alfred Zerfas, enough money was collected to purchase the beautiful acreage in Boronia where our homes are still located until this day.
+Nevertheless, with a combined fundraising effort, Federal Government funding, a land sale in Diamond Creek by the Jugendgruppe (the youth group), and a generous land donation by Alfred Zerfas, enough money was collected to purchase the beautiful acreage in Boronia where our homes are still located until this day.

 Most of our acreage in Boronia was purchased in 1967 for the now unbelievable price of $17.500, which equals just over $200.000 in today’s money.
 Back then it was called the “Chandler Property” and only an old hut and shed were located on the spacious allotment.
 The Martin Luther Homes Association was founded and a building committee established.
 Building works began shortly thereafter in 1969 and the first units were built.
 These few buildings soon became a functioning retirement village for senior members of the German-Lutheran community in Melbourne.